 Related Read: Can You Use Chalk Paint on Plastic?

-How To Apply Chalk Paint On Glass?
+How To Apply Chalk Paint Over Glass?

 - Paper Towel

-- A Sealant Or Clear Topcoat
+- A Sealer Or Clear Topcoat

-- A Paintbrush (preferably, a small paintbrush)
+- A brush (preferably a small brush)

 - Chalk Paint